franciscorafart/learning-notes/redux/redux-counter/README.md

 Redux is an implementation of Redux architecture.

 ## Store
 JS object where the state of the application is stored.
+The state object shouldn't be mutated directly.

 ## Actions
-Objects that define an action.
+Action are objects that define an action.
 They have at least a `type` of action as property.
+They can also have a `payload` property that can store any JS object with data for modifying the state.
 Example:
 ```
 {
     type: 'Increment'
+    payload: {
+        k: 'Whatever key values or data structure the payload for an action consists of'
+    }
 }
 ```